 To collect options choices we are using an online options form.
-The link to your child's personal option form has been emailed to you.
+The link to your child's personal option form is emailed to parents.

 Should you need these resending please contact Mrs Thompson in the Data and Exams Office jthompson2@clcc.college